 Physical description and related species

 Royal penguins are mid-sized penguins.
 In many ways they look similar to macaroni penguins.
 However, royals are up to 20% larger than macaronies and also have tend to have white to pale grey faces while macaronis have black faces.
 The yellow plumes on their heads meet on the forehead.
 It takes several years for the crests to develop fully.
 Thus, in young penguins the crests are not as lush as in adults.
 The sexes are similar but males tend to be somewhat larger than females.

 At the start of the breeding season, royals weigh 4.2–6.3 kg.
 During the breeding season, they tend to lose weight.
 At the end of the guard period, penguins usually weigh only 3–5 kg.
 In preparation for the annual moult they fatten up and lay down body reserves, increasing to up to 8 kg.

 Distribution and abundance

-The diet of the royal penguin is composed of euphausiids (26% of the diet) and myctophid fish (52%) and the remainder squid and other crustaceans.
-The proportions change marginally throughout the breeding cycle.
+Royal penguins hunt mainly for two species of krill: Euphausia valentini (≅40% by weight) and some Thysanoessa gregatia (≅10% by weight).
+The rest of their diet is made up by juvenile lantern fish (myctophids).
+The proportions change throughout the breeding cycle.
 The diet differs at colonies around the island, particularly between the east and west coasts and shows substantial annual differences.